IanMin1022/Smart-Farm/README.md

 ```

 <br>
-If you are on ARM architecture disable following line from udp.py
+If you are on an ARM architecture, disable following line from udp.py
 </br>

 <br>